sentoz/loggie-docs-en/docs/getting-started/quick-start/quick-start.md

 # Quick Start

-Loggie is a log collection agent and an Aggregator for transfer.
+Loggie is a log collection agent and an aggregator for transfer.
 It includes multiple pipelines, and each pipeline is composed of Source, Interceptor, and Sink.

 Based on this plug-in design, Loggie is not limited to log collection.
 By configuring different Source/Interceptor/Sink, Loggie can realize various functions.